neuro-team-femto/cleese/docs/docs/tutorials/morphing.md

 Our source/question word (blue) <br>
 <audio controls src="../sounds/apri_Q.wav"></audio><br> has two distinct syllables (A/PRI), the first being a bit shorter, and the second a bit trailing.
 In comparison, the target/statement version of the same word (orange) <br>
 <audio controls src="../sounds/apri_I.wav"></audio> <br>
 has a longer first syllable, and a shorter second.
-Notice the gap between the two question-syllables is also a little shorter than between the two statement-syllables.
-Transforming the source into the target would therefore entail progressively stretching the first question-syllable, stretching the pause, and shortening the second, until the blue curve matches the morphology of the orange curve.
+Similarly, the gap between the two question-syllables is a little shorter than between the two statement-syllables.
+Transforming the source into the target would therefore entail progressively stretching the first question-syllable, stretching the pause, and shortening the second segment, until the blue curve matches the morphology of the orange curve.

 !!! note
     Note the two words also differ by a lot more than syllable duration: from the graph above, we see that their intensity profiles differ notably on the first syllable (a louder syllable with a sharper onset for the target).
-Auditorily, it's obvious that their pitch also differs (with the expected final pitch rise in the question/source file).
-In this section, we only transform duration, but we will show how to also (or independently) transform intensity and pitch below.
+Auditorily, it's also obvious that their pitch differs greatly, with an expected final pitch rise in the question/source file.
+In this section, we only transform duration, but below we will show how to also (or independently) transform intensity and pitch.

+!!! note
+    Note also the two sounds don't start exactly at the same time in the file (the source sound as its onset around 600ms into the file; the target sound around 680ms), as often happens with naturalistic recordings.
+While this is not necessarily an issue, we'll also be using stretch to normalize that difference, while we're at it (see below)

+### Format this as a CLEESE bpf

-To do that we will create a BPF (breakpoint function) that lists what stretch factor to be applied at which time point in the file.
-To do that, we first identify the temporal boundaries of the segments that we want to modify in each file: each syllable, as well as the gap between them.
+To do all that we will create a BPF (breakpoint function) that lists what stretch factor to be applied at which time point in the file.
+First, we identify the temporal boundaries of the segments that we want to modify in each file: each syllable, as well as the gap between them.

 ```
 # extract temporal bounds for the different segments